bourumir-wyngs/serde-saphyr/README.md

 Duplicate key handling is configurable.
 By default it’s an error; “first wins”  and “last wins” strategies are available via [`Options`](https://docs.rs/serde-saphyr/latest/serde_saphyr/options/struct.Options.html).
 Duplicate key policy applies not just to strings but also to other types (when deserializing into map).

 ### Unsupported features
-- **Tabs in block scalar** While standard YAML only disallows tabs for indentation, saphyr-parser rejects them also in the body of unquoted scalar.
-This looks even reasonable (to avoid invisible characters) and looks like implemented deliberately.
+- **Tabs in indentation** YAML disallows tabs for indentation, including indentation of block scalar by tab.
 - **Invalid indentation of the closing bracket.** The code like
 ```yaml
     key: [
     ]
 ```
-is not a valid YAML, closing bracket must be moved more to the right.
-Some parsers allow this deviation from the rules, serde-saphyr does not.

-For those who want to retain very strict compatibility with serde-yaml, serde-yaml-bw can be better choice.
+For those who want to retain compatibility with serde-yaml, even where it might deviate from the standard, serde-yaml-bw can be better choice.
 This crate uses saphyr-parser for budget pre-check only when unsafe-libyaml later does the final parsing.

 ## Usage